 Latest News

-The 黑料社区 Eide/Dalrymple Gallery presents 淔lower and Flame, a powerful exhibition by artist Deborah Mitchell on view through April 23.
-Free and open to the public, a reception for 淔lower and Flame will take place in the Center for Visual Arts on Friday, March 27, from 7-9 p.m., with an artist talk at 7:30 p.m.
+The Eide/Dalrymple Gallery presents Chad Nelson: Fires in the Dark, a Master of Art Education thesis exhibition on view through Thursday, June 18.
+Free and open to the public, a reception for Fires in the Dark will take place in the Center for Visual Arts on Friday, June 5, from 6-8 p.m.